Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: Theory for conditional squeezing

-Here, $\hbar$ is the reduced Planck constant, $\Delta$ is the detuning of the optical cavity, $\Omega/2\pi$ is the bare mechanical resonance frequency, $x\ (y)$ is the dimensionless amplitude (phase) quadrature of the light, and $q\ (p)$ is the dimensionless position (momentum) of the mechanical oscillator. $g\equiv G\sqrt{n_c}\sqrt{\hbar/2m\Omega}$ is the light-enhanced optomechanical coupling constant \cite{law}, where $G$ is the optical frequency shift per displacement, and $n_c$ is the number of photons circulating inside the cavity.
+We consider a detuned cavity comprised of a pendulum of mass $m$ under feedback cooling, as shown in Fig.\ \ref{fig1}.
+Laser light enters the cavity and receives an intensity shift proportional to the mechanical position, which is read out via direct photo detection and fed back to the pendulum for cooling \cite{matsumoto2016}.
+We analyze the linearized Hamiltonian in a rotating frame at the laser frequency $\omega_L$, given by $H=\hbar\Omega(q^2+p^2)/4-\hbar\Delta(x^2+y^2)/4+\hbar gxq.$ Here, $\hbar$ is the reduced Planck constant, $\Delta$ is the detuning of the optical cavity, $\Omega/2\pi$ is the bare mechanical resonance frequency, $x\ (y)$ is the dimensionless amplitude (phase) quadrature of the light, and $q\ (p)$ is the dimensionless position (momentum) of the mechanical oscillator. $g\equiv G\sqrt{n_c}\sqrt{\hbar/2m\Omega}$ is the light-enhanced optomechanical coupling constant \cite{law}, where $G$ is the optical frequency shift per displacement, and $n_c$ is the number of photons circulating inside the cavity.
+The commutation relations are normalized as $[x,y]=[q,p]=2i$, resulting in the variance of each zero point motion to unity.